Lochzin/Sprite-Render-Tool-Wiki/docs/_build/html/_sources/en/Future-Features.md.txt

   - Custom preset creation and saving for frequently used camera setups
   - Preset sharing and import/export functionality
   - This will streamline the workflow for users who frequently work with standard camera arrangements (front, back, side views, etc.)

+### UI/UX Improvements

+- **Contextual Help Buttons**: Integration of help/documentation buttons throughout the UI that link directly to relevant sections of the wiki:
+  - **Animation Mode** section: Button linking to the Animations documentation page
+  - **Cameras** section: Button linking to the Cameras documentation page
+  - **Light Pivot** section: Button linking to the Lighting documentation page
+  - **Output** section: Button linking to the Output documentation page
+  - **FAQ** button: Quick access to frequently asked questions
+  - These buttons will provide instant access to detailed documentation without leaving Blender, improving the learning curve for new users and serving as quick reference for experienced users

 ### Output Features